Our approach to ESG

 Identification of sustainability risks (ESG & SDG)

-Luminar is assessing every company from a ESG and SDG perspective, in particular the sustainability opportunities, for every potential investment.
+Luminar is assessing every company from a ESG and SDG perspective.
 If sustainability risks are discovered during the investment decision process, they will be discussed by the investment committee and an overall assessment will be made of whether the risk can be managed.
 Otherwise we will not invest.

 Adverse sustainability impact